Center for Quantum Mathematics and Physics (QMAP)

 QMAP is a new initiative at UC Davis, aimed at fostering a vibrant research environment for addressing foundational questions in modern theoretical and mathematical physics.

 At the forefront of fundamental research, the Center hosts an active visitor program, a number of Postdoctoral fellowships, a seminar series, conferences, and public lectures.
 As such, it is envisioned to be a useful resource for researchers and students, as well as the larger community.

-The Center was established in 2015 in conjunction with the hire of five new faculty members under the Faculty Hiring Investment Program (HIP).
+The Center was established in 2015 in conjunction with the hire of four new faculty members under the Faculty Hiring Investment Program (HIP).

 Center for Quantum Mathematics and Physics